On Spaces Associated with Invariant Divisors on Galois Covers of Riemann Surfaces and Their Applications: Jacobian Decompositions

-For a general compact Riemann surface $X$ of genus $g$, we denote by $J(X)$ its Jacobian (which is a $g$-dimensional Abelian variety).
-As a complex torus, it is the quotient of the vector space (namely the space $T_{0}J(X)$ tangent to $J(X)$ at 0) that is dual to $\Omega(1)$, divided by the lattice corresponding to its first integral homology group $H_{1}(X,\mathbb{Z})$.
-If $G$ is a finite subgroup of $Aut(X)$ then $G$ acts on $J(X)$, and in particular it admits the \emph{analytic representation} $\rho_{a}$ on the complex vector space $T_{0}J(X)$, as well as the \emph{rational representation} $\rho_{r}$ on the lattice $H_{1}(X,\mathbb{Z})$ tensored with $\mathbb{Q}$ (i.e., on $H_{1}(X,\mathbb{Q})$).
+For a general compact Riemann surface $X$, of genus $g_{X}$, we denote by $J(X)$ its Jacobian.
+As a complex torus, it is the vector space $T_{0}J(X)=\mathrm{Hom}\big(\Omega(0_{X}),\mathbb{C}\big)$ divided by the lattice corresponding to the integral homology group $H_{1}(X,\mathbb{Z})$.
+The action of a finite subgroup $G$ of $Aut(X)$ on $J(X)$ expresses itself in the \emph{analytic representation} $\rho_{a}$ on $T_{0}J(X)$, as well as in the \emph{rational representation} $\rho_{r}$ on $H_{1}(X,\mathbb{Z})\otimes\mathbb{Q}=H_{1}(X,\mathbb{Q})$.
 Therefore $T_{0}J(X)$ decomposes according to $Irr_{\mathbb{C}}(G)$, while for $H_{1}(X,\mathbb{Q})$ we have a (typically coarser) decomposition according to the set $Irr_{\mathbb{Q}}(G)$ of representations of $G$ that are defined over $\mathbb{Q}$ and are irreducible in this sense.
-Combining these decompositions allows us to write the Abelian variety $J(X)$ as the product (up to isogeny) of Abelian varieties associated with elements of $Irr_{\mathbb{Q}}(G)$ (see \cite{[LR]}).
-The paper \cite{[R]} determines the dimensions of these Abelian varieties, using the analysis of genera of intermediate curves and a matrix, arising from the character table of $G$, that is shown in that reference to be invertible.
-A similar method is used in \cite{[JK]} for obtaining some analogues of Theorem \ref{CWgen}, with $q=0$ but with large divisors $\Gamma$.
+Combining these decompositions allows us to write $J(X)$ as the product (up to isogeny) of Abelian varieties associated with elements of $Irr_{\mathbb{Q}}(G)$ (see \cite{[LR]}).
+The paper \cite{[R]} determines the dimensions of these Abelian varieties, using the analysis of genera of intermediate curves and the invertibility of a certain matrix arising from the character table of $G$.
+A similar method is used in \cite{[JK]} for obtaining some analogues of Theorem \ref{CWgen}, with $q=0$ but with a large divisor $\Gamma$.
 Finding these dimensions is equivalent to determining the decomposition of $\rho_{r}$.
-We now show how our results easily imply the decomposition of $\rho_{a}$.
-As the complexification of $\rho_{r}$ is isomorphic to the direct sum of $\rho_{a}$ with its complex conjugate representation $\overline{\rho}_{a}$ (see, e.g., \cite{[BL]} for properties of the representations $\rho_{a}$ and $\rho_{r}$, including this one), our decomposition also yields a finer decomposition of $\rho_{r}$ (after extending scalars).
+In this section we show how our results easily imply the decomposition of $\rho_{a}$.
+As the complexification $\rho_{r}\otimes\mathbb{C}$ of $\rho_{r}$ is isomorphic to the direct sum of $\rho_{a}$ with its complex conjugate representation $\overline{\rho}_{a}$ (see, e.g., \cite{[BL]}), our decomposition also yields a finer decomposition of $\rho_{r}$.